Fostering with HAR

 Attending a foster carer information session is an important step to become a foster carer with Hunter Animal Rescue.
 At the foster carer information sessions, we provide an introduction to who we are and discuss the process of fostering an animal so that you can make an informed decision to become a foster carer with us.

-Information sessions are held via online webinar, in your own home or at a coffee shop one-on-one or on-site at Mayfield West Bowling Club once a month.
+Information sessions are held via online webinar, over the phone or in your own home.
+We will also be running group information sessions every 3 months at a PETQuarters store near you.
 If you are interested in attending please complete a contact form below.